bloomberg/bde-tools/docs/docs/reference/bde_repo.rst

    Define the dependencies of a package or package group.

-And four types of metadata are optional:
+And four types of metadata are optional (waf-only):

  - ``opts``